 What type of support do students usually look for?

 In addition to the training itself, students often need confidence boosters.
 Some are nervous.
 Others are struggling to find time to study.
 We help them realize that they can do this.
-That’s part of developing what Stanford psychologist Carol Dweck calls a “growth mindset.”
+We’ve been exploring the larger trends that characterize the future of learning, including helping our students develop what Stanford psychologist Carol Dweck calls a “growth mindset” and wrote a white paper exploring the applications for our students.
 People with a growth mindset don’t see challenges or setbacks as a reason to give up but as a springboard for growth and for stretching their abilities.
 Her 20 years of research shows that this mindset allows us to thrive during the biggest challenges of our lives.
+We put this concept to the test this past summer, in the midst of COVID-19, when we introduced a brand new blended training model, and saw our students achieve the best exam results in our firm’s history.
+We’re very excited to continue to offer our students tools to thrive in the face of challenges.

 What is one key ability you would like students to develop during their time with you?